-A COM may organize its medical faculty under an organizational structure of its own design, but the leadership of the COM's clinical education must include one or more of actively licensed osteopathic physicians who are AOA or ABMS board certified in a primary care discipline (family medicine, internal medicine, or pediatrics) with proven experience in teaching and academic leadership in a medical education setting.
+A COM may organize its medical faculty under an organizational structure of its own design, but the leadership of the COM's clinical education must include one or more of actively licensed osteopathic physicians who are AOA or ABMS or AOA board certified in a primary care discipline (family medicine, internal medicine, or pediatrics) discipline with a minimum of five years of proven experience in teaching and academic leadership in a medical education setting.

-Pre-Accreditation Submission 7.4: Primary Care Leadership
+-Pre-Accreditation Submission 7.4: Primary Care Leadership

-- 1. Provide a copy of the job description for the chair of primary care, or equivalent. - 2.
-Provide a complete and current curriculum vitae for the chair of primary care, or equivalent. - 3.
-Provide a copy of the chair's, or equivalent, medical license. - 4.
-Provide a copy of the chair's, or equivalent, AOA or ABMS board certification documents.
+- 1. Provide a copy of the job description for the chair of primary care-or equivalent. - 2.
+Provide a complete and current curriculum vitae for the chair of primary care-(,or equivalent)... - 3.
+Provide a copy of the chair's-(or equivalent), medical license. - 4.
+Provide a copy of the chair's-(s_or equivalent).
+AOA or ABMS board certification documents.